Skip to main content

 Apply integration by parts to evaluate integrals of products, including repeated application and the recovery of the original integral

 A focused answer to the HSC Maths Extension 2 dot point on integration by parts.
-The formula, choosing the parts with LIATE, repeated application, and the boomerang case where the original integral reappears, with verified worked examples.
+The formula, choosing the parts with LIATE, repeated application, the boomerang case where the original integral reappears, definite integrals and reduction formulae, with verified worked examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed